canadaprogrammer/dream-coding-javascript/README.md

   person.age = 30;
   ```

+- function
+  - First-class function
+    - functions are treated like any other variable
+    - can be assigned as a value to variable
-- function (first-class function; function can be allocated to variable)
+    - can be passed as an argument to other functions
+    - can be returned by another function

 ## Dynamic typing: dynamically typed language